 Media

-We call people who take part in this activity media volunteers.
-Our media team hear from journalists from a wide variety of media outlets daily looking to interview people with particular experiences of mental health problems.
-Real-life examples bring an issue to life and allow the audience to understand and empathise with issues around mental health.
+Mind's media team hear from journalists from lots of media outlets looking to interview people with particular experiences of mental health problems.

 Media volunteers are vital to all of our campaigning work.
-They help bring to light injustices and issues people with mental health problems face every day.
+They help bring to light injustices and issues that people with mental health problems face every day.
 Speaking out in the media empowers people with lived experience to break the stigma and raise awareness of mental health, ultimately bringing about change and reform.

-Mind’s media volunteers have appeared across many media outlets to talk about breaking issues around mental health, including disability cuts, workplace discrimination and crisis care services.
-Many have also worked with producers and cast members of documentaries, soaps and films to help encourage better portrayals of mental health.
+Many have also worked with producers and cast members of documentaries, soaps and films to encourage better portrayals of mental health.

-Radio 2 recently approached us looking for someone to speak about faith and mental health.
-A volunteer and a member of the media team went to BBC Broadcasting House together, and he spoke about this subject, about broader issues around the Mental Health Act, and about his experiences of being detained as a Black man and the racism he experienced.
+The media volunteer spoke about this subject, about broader issues around the Mental Health Act, and about his experiences of being detained as a Black man and the racism he experienced.

-We always support our media volunteers to steer the conversation wherever possible onto issues that matter most to them.
-It’s also important to never expect volunteers to do anything alone.
-If they are interested in an opportunity, we brief them on what questions might come up, offer interview tips and do practice interviews, and help people think about the points they want to get across.
-Ensuring that media volunteers have enough support is really important.
+If they're interested in an opportunity, we brief them on what questions might come up, offer interview tips, do practice interviews, and help them think about the points they want to get across.
+Making sure volunteers have enough support is really important.

 Mind media volunteer

-I have worked as a media volunteer with Mind in various ways, raising awareness of stories relating to disability benefits, eating disorders treatment, and a number of campaigns during the 2015 general election.
-As part of these campaigns, I shared some of my own experiences of mental health problems, treatment and recovery.
+James has worked as a media volunteer with Mind in various ways.
+He's raised awareness of disability benefits and eating disorder treatment, and supported campaigns during the 2015 general election.

 I don't think that having lived experience voices in media campaigns automatically lends them credibility.
 I think how involvement is done, the types of voices that are involved, and the kinds of messages they emphasise really matter.